Vector Bundles on the Moduli Stack of Elliptic Curves: Basics About Weighted Projective Stacks

 Away from $2$ and $3$, the moduli stack of elliptic curves is a weighted projective line and it is more natural to study vector bundles in this context.
-For the convenience of the reader, we define in this section weighted projective stacks, prove some of their properties and compute the cohomology of weighted projective lines.
+For the convenience of the reader, we define in this section weighted projective stacks, prove some of their properties and compute their cohomology.
 This is probably all well-known and we claim no originality here.

 For $a_0,\dots, a_n \in \N$ and a commutative ring $R$, the \textit{weighted projective stack} $\PP_R(a_0,\dots, a_n)$ is the (stack) quotient of $\A_R^n-\{0\}$ by the multiplicative group $\G_m$ under the action which is the restriction of the map